wmlele/devise-otp/README.md

     rake db:migrate

+### Default CSS

+To use the default CSS for devise-otp, just require the devise-otp.css file as usual in your application.css file (or equivalent):

+    *= require devise-otp

 ### Custom views

 If you want to customise your views, you can use the following generator to eject the default view files: